vjayaramrh/cp4na/openldap/README.md

     `ldapsearch -x -b "dc=alm,dc=com" -D "cn=admin,dc=alm,dc=com" -W`

+- At the pod shell, execute below command to verify one of the pre-populated users (Note: enter the password for user from https://github.com/redhat-eets/cp4na/blob/main/openldap/ldap-app.yaml when prompted)

+    `ldapwhoami -D 'uid=almuser,ou=people,dc=alm,dc=com' -x -W`

 ## Verifying OpenLDAP users are pre-populated from the PHPLDAPAdmin GUI

 Execute `oc get nodes -o wide` to get IP of one of the Bare Metal nodes